top of page

 What stood out most was the spaciousness of the habitats.
 The zebras, ostriches, bison, and other animals all had wide-open enclosures that felt natural and spacious.
 There was even a camel-back ride (for an additional charge), but I didn’t have time to try it.
 I am pretty sure there are other activities to try as well.

-I got to see a wide range of animals, including tigers, zebras, bison, mountain lions, a family of Asiatic lions, bears, gorillas, orangutans, elephants, and giant tortoises, as well as butterflies, birds, and a variety of indoor exhibits.
+I got to see a wide range of animals, including tigers, zebras, bison, mountain lions, a family of Asiatic lions, bears, gorillas, orangutans, elephants, and giant tortoises.
+I also saw butterflies, birds, and a variety of indoor exhibits.
 A few moments really stuck with me:

-The mountain lion was pacing around; it looked restless, and I couldn’t tell if it was stressed or just active.
+1. The mountain lion was pacing around, looking restless, and I couldn’t tell if it was stressed or just active.

-The bear came right up to the glass, walking and even napping close by, which had the kids around me laughing and pointing.
+2. The bear came right up to the glass, walking and even napping close by, which made the kids around me laugh and point.

 The zoo is huge; honestly, it could easily take a full day to explore.
 I had to rush through some areas, but what I did see left a lasting impression.